CambrayTheYido/cambot/README.md

 # cambot
-Twitter bot that uses APIs to tweet what I get it to
+Twitter bot that uses APIs such as Spotipy; a python wrapper for the Spotify web API and pylast; a python wrapper for the last.fm web API.

 ### dailySpotifyCount.py